Novelty accounting

 Each contribution is scored on the canonical four-tier novelty scale.
 Our self-claim ceiling is N3 (first-of-kind demonstration).
 N4 — paradigm-shifting / Nobel-worthy — is intentionally reserved for outside arbiters and is never self-claimed.
 Definitions, prior work, and verification links below.

-How the six papers fit together
+How the research outputs fit together

 PARADIGM-SHIFTING (RESERVED)